Can You Put Oil Based Paint Over Latex 2024 Guide

 6. Wait for the Primer to Dry Completely

-Right after you have applied the primer, don’t go into rush to apply the paint.
+Right after you have applied the primer, don’t go into a rush to apply the paint.
 Instead, wait for some time to completely dry the primer.
 The benefit of drying up the primer is that your oil-based paint is straightforward to adhere to the surface of the place where you want to put color.

 You can also apply a second primer layer when you feel the old primer is not good enough.
 In this case, again, you need to wait to dry the second layer of primer completely.